louispaulet/gpt_recommender/README.md

 - React Router DOM
 - Zod for schema validation

+## Design System

+The app uses a custom Tailwind theme defined in `tailwind.config.js`.
+Brand colors, spacing tokens and the Inter font are shared across pages so the homepage and About page follow the same style.

 ## Notes

 - You need a valid OpenAI API key to use this app.